ScottSturdivant/osmtm-pcb/README.md

 The [OS MTM](https://sites.google.com/site/undefinition/overnightsensationmtm) is a nice little speaker setup designed by Paul Carmody.
 There are DIY kits available at [DIY Sound Group](http://www.diysoundgroup.com/speaker-kits/overnight-sensation/osmtm-flat-pack.html).
 If you're nervous about assembling the crossover, you may simply take these Gerber files and get them produced from any PCB manufacturer.
-The cost is ~$20USD for 5 boards from the cheaper Chinese shops.
+The cost is ~$20USD for 5 boards from the cheaper Chinese shops while some (PCBWay) offer $1/board for 10 boards if under 100mm x 100mm.

 ## Why
-While waiting for the OS MTM kits to come back in stock, and hating the idea of an MDF based crossover, I figured I'd dust off my EE skills and take a stab at laying out a PCB, using the [KiCad](http://kicad-pcb.org) program.
+While waiting for the OS MTM kits to come back in stock, and hating the idea of an MDF or pegboard based crossover, I figured I'd dust off my EE skills and take a stab at laying out a PCB, using the [KiCad](http://kicad-pcb.org) program.
 This is purely overkill, you do not *need* a PCB, but it sure is nice.
 And pretty.
 Inside your speaker cabinet.